ZhaoBioinformaticsLab/PlantSSPProtocols/README.md

 <li>SSP gene expression specific RNA-seq data in compress fastq format</li>
 <li>Protein sequence (with gene ID as protein ID) of SSP gene candidates in FASTA format</li>
 <li>Transcript sequences of SSP gene  candidates and a two-columns mapping file between gene and transcript id.</li>
+<li>Known SSP protein sequences and HMM library; Both data are available in Docker image and demo data.</li>
 </ul>
 <h3 id="only-keep-short-sequences-250-a.a.">2.2 Only keep short sequences (&lt;250 a.a.)</h3>
 <pre><code>keepshortseq all_protein.fa 250 &gt; short-seq.fa